Conditional Expectation Bounds with Applications in Cryptography

 Like functions, partial functions are injective if and only if they have a (partial) left inverse.
 Unlike functions, which are surjective if and only if they have a left inverse, partial functions always have a partial right inverse.\footnote{The existence of partial right inverses for partial functions is equivalent to the Axiom of Choice.
-This is almost the same result as Axiom of Choice equivalent AC~5 in Rubin and Rubin \cite{rubin;rubin:1970}, which says that the existence of right inverses for onto functions is equivalent to the Axiom of Choice. } In cryptography, invertibility almost always refers to existence of an {\em efficiently computable partial right inverse} of some kind.
+This is almost the same result as Axiom of Choice equivalent AC~5 in Rubin and Rubin \cite{rubin;rubin:1970}, which says that the existence of right inverses for onto functions is equivalent to the Axiom of Choice. } In cryptography, invertibility of a partial function refers to existence of an {\em efficiently computable right inverse} of some kind.